Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Data and Code Availability

 NASA regulations govern the release of source code, including what can be released and how it is made available.
 Readers should contact the corresponding author if they would like copies of the visualization software or data produced for this study.

 \acknowledgments

 This project was supported by the NASA HQ-directed ExoSpec work package under the Internal Scientist Funding Model (ISFM).
 N.~L. gratefully acknowledges financial support from an NSF GRFP.
 N.~W.~T. is supported by an appointment with the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Oak Ridge Associated Universities under contract with NASA.
 N.~W.~T. acknowledges support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is supported by NASA's Planetary, Astrophysics and Heliophysics Science Divisions’ Research Program.
 The Center for Exoplanets and Habitable Worlds and the Penn State Extraterrestrial Intelligence Center are supported by the Pennsylvania State University and the Eberly College of Science.
 E.~B.~F.'s contributions focused on Bayesian analysis of the distribution of exozodi levels and interpretation of $\eta_{\Earth}$ studies and did not extend to \S4.
+C.~S. acknowledges the contributions of two anonymous reviewers whose feedback substantially improved this manuscript.

 \end{spacing}